Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ensure the Scrum Team members have compatible personalities.
 - [ ] Introduce a bonus system for the top performers in the team.
 - [x] Ensure the team understands they need a Definition of Done.
-- [ ] Have the development managers for each Development Team member introduce their direct reports and go over their responsibilities on the Scrum Team.
+- [ ] Have the development managers for each Developers member introduce their direct reports and go over their responsibilities on the Scrum Team.
 - [x] Ask the Product Owner to discuss the Product, its vision, history, goals, and context, as well as answer questions.

 **[⬆ Back to Top](#table-of-contents)**